LEARN

 Colour Adult:

 A.e. erythropterus: Male-body colour bright green, with blue tint on hindcrown and occiput; black mantle, upper back and scapulars; deep blue on lower back, turning to paler blue on rump; bright red lesser, median and inner secondary wing coverts; black outer secondary coverts tipped with green; green tail tipped with yellow.
-Bill orange/red tipped with paler orange/red.
+Beak orange/red tipped with paler orange/red.
 Eye orange/red.
 Female-plumage duller: body green; green mantle, upper back and scapulars; blue lower back and rump; red outer, median and inner secondary wing coverts; black outer secondary coverts tipped with green; side tail feathers margined with red/pink on inner webs.
-Bill dull orange tipped with brown.
+Beak dull orange tipped with brown.
 Eye brown/orange.

 A.e. coccineopterus: Male-differs from erythropterus in that there is stronger suffusion of blue on hindcrown and occiput; slightly paler red of upper wing coverts; slightly smaller in size.
 Female-as in erythropterus, but dull green of wings and upper back more yellow.
 Slightly smaller in size.